-by the Hague Conference in relation to the 1980 Convention on International Access to Justice.
-In particular, Belgium, Canada, Denmark, Germany, Hungary, Japan, Malaysia, Monaco, Norway, Russian Federation, United States of America stated that in judicial proceedings before their courts, the law or practice of their State imposes a security, bond or deposit upon foreign nationals or persons who are not resident or domiciled in their State (exemptions may apply, following notably international conventions, albeit these States are not parties to the 1980 Hague Convention on Access to Justice).
+110. An obstacle to access to justice in cross-border matters such as the cautio judicatum solvi persists and will impact on the tourist from abroad.
+In addition to the evidence collected through the responses to the questionnaires267, one may add the information collected a few years ago by the HCCH in relation to the 1980 Convention on International Access to Justice.
+In particular, Belgium, Canada, Denmark, Germany, Hungary, Japan, Malaysia, Monaco, Norway, Russian Federation, United States of America stated that in judicial proceedings before their courts, the law or practice of their State imposes a security, bond or deposit upon foreign nationals or persons who are not resident or domiciled in their State (exemptions may apply, following notably international conventions, albeit these States are not parties to the 1980 Hague Convention on Access to Justice)268.

-\\\\\Assuming the tourist initiates proceedings in the visited country, he does not always have access to a small claims procedure or court, i.e. a procedure or court designed for most consumer claims, which are of a small value and which would not be enforced by normal judicial proceedings, deemed to be excessively lengthy and costly for the consumer.
+111. Assuming the tourist initiates proceedings in the visited country, he does not always have access to a small claims procedure or court, i.e. a procedure or court designed for most consumer claims, which are of a small value and which would not be enforced by normal judicial proceedings, deemed to be excessively lengthy and costly for the consumer.
 However, the situation is here satisfactory (at least in theory) since most States have a small claims procedure or court or a simplified procedure.
 Nevertheless, with the exception of the European Small Claims Procedure, it seems that most small claims procedures are designed for domestic claims rather than cross-border ones.
-Moreover, in States such as Mainland China (PRC) and Brazil, there are restrictions negatively impacting on tourists.
+Moreover, in States such as China (the mainland of China) and Brazil, there are restrictions negatively impacting on tourists.